What is ringworm?

 Are certain cats more susceptible than others?

-Immunocompromised cats (such as those with FIV) are also more vulnerable to ringworm.
+Immunocompromised cats (such as those with FIV, undergoing chemotherapy or on long term steroids) are also more vulnerable to ringworm.

-Cats who are run down, under stress and/or in crowded conditions such as animal shelters and catteries are at greater risk.
+Cats who are run down due to sickness or who are under-nourished, stressed and/or in crowded conditions such as animal shelters and catteries are at greater risk.

 How is ringworm diagnosed?